 Event encourages kids to stay active and keep learning all summer long

-Wilmington, DE —On Saturday, April 27, all YMCA of Delaware locations are holding a free community event to inspire more kids to keep their minds and bodies active at the annual YMCA’s Healthy Kids Day®, the Y’s national initiative to improve health and well-being for kids and families.
+Wilmington, Delaware, April 12, 2018 – On Saturday, April 21, the YMCA of Delaware is holding a free community event to inspire more kids to keep their minds and bodies active at the annual YMCA’s Healthy Kids Day®, the Y’s national initiative to improve health and well-being for kids and families.
 Healthy Kids Day is an opportunity to ignite children’s imaginations so that they can imagine what they’ll accomplish this summer.
-The day-long event features games, healthy snacks, moon bounces, demonstrations, arts and crafts and more.
-For a list of activities by location, visit www.ymcade.org/hkd.

 Keeping Kids Healthy All Summer Long

 In celebration of YMCA’s Healthy Kids Day, the Y offers the following tips to help families develop healthy habits this summer that can have a lifetime effect:

 - High Five the Fruits and Veggies – Make sure kids get at least five servings a day, the minimum number nutritionists recommend to maintain healthy childhood development.
 And to keep kids’ taste buds evolving, have everyone in the family try at least one bite of a new fruit or vegetable at least once a month.

 - Read Together – The summer is a great time to enjoy books with summer program participants—and 30 minutes a day goes a long way!
 Take trips to the local library or create a family reading challenge to see who can log the most minutes of reading.
 Encourage youth to create their own stories as well.

 - Get Moving! – Activities that require movement also help kids flex their mental muscle.
 Use materials in unique ways: ask youth to build models, manipulate tools or develop their own theatrical scenes.